bluenviron/mediamtx/README.md

 ### From VLC and Ubuntu

-The VLC shipped with Ubuntu 21.10 doesn't support playing RTSP due to a [license issue](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=982299).
+The VLC shipped with Ubuntu 21.10 doesn't support playing RTSP due to a license issue (see [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=982299) and [here](https://stackoverflow.com/questions/69766748/cvlc-cannot-play-rtsp-omxplayer-instead-can)).

 To overcome the issue, remove the default VLC instance and install the snap version: